ravibalsuni/springboot-java-ibm-mq/README.md

-#Step 2 - Refer MyMQSender Springboot Project to send few messages on queue created via above command at 1.10)
+# Step 2

-	  We use following local queue - "DEV.QUEUE.1" to send messages
+        Refer MyMQSender Springboot Project to send few messages on queue created via above command at 1.10) We use following local queue - "DEV.QUEUE.1" to send messages

-#Step 3 - Refer MyMQReceiver Springboot Project to receive/listen those messages from same queue
+# Step 3

-	  We use same local queue - "DEV.QUEUE.1" to listen messages from, which will sent at step 2
+	Refer MyMQReceiver Springboot Project to receive/listen those messages from same queue We use same local queue - "DEV.QUEUE.1" to listen messages from, which will sent at step 2